Choosing the best places to stay in Bali is no easy task.

 Sidemen is also one of the most picturesque areas in Bali, most likely because of the lack of development.
 The streets are quiet, and it’s a soulful place to visit.

-I spent a 3 days in Sidemen and here’s everything you need to know.
+I spent 3 days in Sidemen, and here’s everything you need to know.

 If you’re looking for an off-the-beaten-track experience with your significant other, I recommend visiting Sidemen.
 I stayed at a gorgeous cabin perched on a hill overlooking rice fields.
 Absolute bliss!

 But Sidemen is also where to stay in Bali if you’re looking for luxury hotels and villas.
 Within a 20-minute drive from the village, you’ll find the most gorgeous tree houses, bamboo villas, and lavish accommodation options.

 - Take in the views from Bukit Cinta

 - Go white water rafting

 If you’re searching for a place to stay in Bali that offers a peaceful oasis, views, and a romantic escape, you’ll find it in Sidemen.

 But if you’re traveling with friends or family, you may want to choose somewhere that has a bit more going on.